oh-qi-qi/genai-databricks-hackathon-2024/bim-revit-processing/readme.md

-## Revit Room & Door Data Extraction Overview

 ## Overview
-This code extracts room and door information from a Revit model, focusing on the spatial relationships between doors and their connected rooms.
+This code extracts room, door and room relationship information from a Revit model, focusing on the spatial relationships between doors and their connected rooms.
 It captures essential geometric and metadata properties, outputting them in a structured JSON format for further processing or analysis.

 ## Key Features
 - Extracts door properties including location, size, and type